Photo courtesyAlfred Needham

 Jim is known to have served as a private soldier in the army during the First World War: he and his three brothers are listed on the First World War 'Roll of Honour' inside Crich Parish Church.
 Jim's oldest son - also James Swindell - served during the First World War, with the Northamptonshire Regiment.

-An article from the Belper News, dated July 1917, states that Jim was serving in France.
+An article from the Belper News, dated 6 July 1917, (reporting on death of his brother-in-law George Winson, killed in action) stated that Jim was serving in France.
 The article furthermore states that he is serving "in a Northumberland Regiment."
 There is no record of any James Swindell serving in a Northumberland regiment.
 There are, however, two James Swindells recorded as having served in the Northamptonshire Regiment (one of whom was Jim's son), so perhaps Jim served alongside his son in the Northamptonshire Regiment, and the Belper News recorded the regiment incorrectly.
 A further article in the Belper News, dated March 1920, states that Jim served in the army from 1914-1918.

 After the war, Jim returned to his family at Belper and was well-known locally as a successful pigeon fancier.
 He was for many years a member of Belper Flying Club.
 He passed away in 1958, aged 82 years.